afqueiruga/cornflakes/README.md

 Motivations
 -----------

 Cornflakes is heavily inspired by FEniCS.
 (If you just need to do FEM, use FEniCS!
 Cornflakes isn't ready for you.)
 My dissertation involved extensive modifications to FEniCS in both Dolphin and FFC to express the multiphysics, nonlinear contacts between elements.
 I managed to express the integrals in the DSL but saw the limitations to express anything further.
-With dolhpin, I had to copy-and-paste a lot of code, and felt that I could make it more general.
+With dolphin, I had to copy-and-paste a lot of code, and felt that I could make it more general.
-I was further working on coupling Disrete Elements to FEniCS for particle-laden flow, but I realized there must be a better way.
+I was further working on coupling Discrete Elements to FEniCS for particle-laden flow, but I realized there must be a better way.

 Cornflakes and popcorn were first written to perform the studies in "Numerical experiments on the convergence properties of state-based peridynamic laws...", where I needed a new DSL system to describe, automatically derive, and differentiate general Peridynamic calculations.

-So far I've cornflakes and popcorn to express:
+So far I've cornflakes and popcorn to program:

 1. Finite Elements
 1. Peridynamics